hack-parthsharma/DinoAI/README.md

 # DinoAI
 AI that plays google-chrome dino game.
 Using basic OpenCV image annotation and template matching.
-This is my first Open-Source AI project so feel free to suggest new feautures.
+This is my 1st Open-Source AI project so feel free to suggest new feautures.
 # Updates Log
 - [x] Clear the code
 - [x] Add image annotation to display pixel value